sous-chefs/nginx/README.md

 ## geoip.rb

 These attributes are used in the `nginx::http_geoip_module` recipe.
+Please note that the country_dat_checksum and city_dat_checksum are based on downloads from a datacenter in Fremont, CA, USA.
+You really should override these with checksums for the geo tarballs from your node location.

 * `node['nginx']['geoip']['path']` - Location where to install the geoip libraries.
 * `node['nginx']['geoip']['enable_city']` - Whether to enable City data